linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 08.06.2024 (announcement Web4)
+- 🌐 Building bridges to the future!
+At Linkspreed, we're expanding our Web4 partnerships every day.
+Got ideas or want to collaborate?
+Let’s connect and innovate together! 💡🤝 Drop your thoughts below! 👇 #Web4 #Partnerships #Innovation #Linkspreed

+### 08.06.2024 (announcement Web4)
+- 🚀 Dive into the future with us!
+At Linkspreed, we're brewing some game-changing Web4 projects!
+Ready to revolutionize the web together? 🌐💡 Stay tuned for updates & share your thoughts below! 👇 #Web4 #Innovation #TechRevolution #Linkspreed

 ### 07.06.2024 (announcement)
 - 🔧 Imagine a world where speed meets security!
 We're upgrading our tech and infrastructure for better performance and safety.
 What improvements are you most excited about?
 Drop your thoughts below! 🚀🔒 #TechUpgrade #PerformanceBoost #SafeAndSecure